fausecteam/ctf-gameserver/docs/installation.md

 Manual Database Setup (without Ansible)
 ---------------------------------------
-If you are **not using our Ansible roles**, you need to manually set up the database.
+If you are **not using our Ansible roles**, you need to manually install PostgreSQL and set up the database.

 1. Create a Postgres user and a database owned by it.
 Add these parameters to `/etc/ctf-gameserver/web/prod_settings.py`.